skunpoj/pptx/BEDROCK-SETUP.md

 ## How It Works

-1. **Default Behavior:**
+1. **Invisible Default:**
+   - Bedrock is **NOT shown in the UI** - users only see: Anthropic, OpenAI, Gemini, OpenRouter
-   - When users open the app for the first time, Bedrock is automatically selected
+   - When users don't provide API keys, the backend automatically uses Bedrock
-   - No API key configuration required from users
+   - No configuration required from users
-   - All requests use the server-side `bedrock` environment variable

-2. **Fallback Behavior:**
+2. **Automatic Fallback:**
-   - If a user selects another provider (Anthropic, OpenAI, etc.) but doesn't provide an API key
+   - User selects any provider (e.g., Anthropic) but doesn't enter an API key
+   - Frontend sends empty API key to backend
-   - System automatically falls back to Bedrock
+   - Backend detects empty API key and switches to Bedrock automatically
-   - Ensures the application always works
+   - User never knows Bedrock is being used - it just works

 3. **User Choice:**
-   - Users can still configure their own API keys for other providers
+   - Users can configure their own API keys for Anthropic, OpenAI, Gemini, or OpenRouter
-   - When they do, those providers will be used instead of Bedrock
+   - When they do, those providers are used instead of Bedrock
-   - Gives users flexibility while maintaining zero-config default
+   - Seamless experience - if their key expires or is invalid, falls back to Bedrock

 ## Testing Without Bedrock